Frequently Asked Questions

 Q6: Why is my CO2 gas cylinder depleting so fast?

 The efficiency of CO2 gas usage can vary based on individual usage habits.
-Ensuring proper storage, avoiding over-carbonation, and following the recommended usage instructions can help in maximizing the lifespan of the gas.
-Cylinder not screwed tightly onto the soda maker is another reason causing depletion.
-A fully filled cylinder weight 1.1kg to 1.2kg.
+Ensuring proper storage (below 30° celsius), avoiding over-carbonation, and following the recommended usage instructions can help in maximizing the lifespan of the gas.
+Cylinder not screwed firmly onto the soda maker and carbonation at half-filled water bottle are other reasons causing depletion.
+A fully filled cylinder weight 1.15kg to 1.2kg.

 Q7.
 What should I do if I notice gas escaping from the cylinder connector, causing depletion?

 Gas leakage from the cylinder connector can cause depletion.
-If you notice gas escaping from the connector, it is likely that the ejector pin inside is broken.
-Please contact us for a replacement.
+If you notice gas escaping from the connector, it is likely that the temperature of cylinder before inserting into the machine is high (after producing 2 to 3 water bottles, this situation might stop).
+Second reason is the rubber o-ring was exhausted or not inserted firmly (loose).
+And the third reason can be that the ejector pin inside is broken.
+Please contact us if you need a replacement.

 Q8.
-During carbonating, sometimes air flowing out of the diffuser cap
+During carbonating, sometimes air flowing out of the infuser cap

 This shows that the carbonation is adequate.
 Stop pumping as soon as you see air escaping from the diffuser cap.
 Continuous pumping can potentially damage to the inner mechanism.